-- Review and sign the weekly risk assessment and discuss and record any concerns that Senior Practitioners have identified including practice or procedure, and agree actions for improvement. - Ensure staff carry out risk assessments for off-site activities if required, including: - o children's outings (including use of public transport) - o home visits; and - o other off-site duties such as attending meetings, banking etc. - Report the outcomes of risk assessments to Trustees on a termly basis. - The Centre Manager ensures that staff members carry out risk assessments that include relevant aspects of fire safety, food safety for all areas of the premises and work equipment. - The Centre Manager ensures that staff members carry out risk assessments for work practice including: - changing children; - preparation and serving of food/drink for children; - children with allergies; - cooking activities with children; - supervising outdoor play and indoor/outdoor climbing equipment; - putting babies or young children to sleep; - assessment, use and storage of equipment for disabled children; - the use and storage of substances which may be hazardous to health, such as cleaning chemicals; - visitors to the setting who are bring equipment or animals as part of children's learning experiences; and - following any incidents involving threats against staff or volunteers
+Review and sign the weekly Daily Checklists and discuss and record any concerns that Senior Practitioners have identified including practice or procedure, and agree actions for improvement.

+- Ensure staff carry out risk assessments for off-site activities if required, including: - children's outings (including use of public transport) - o home visits; and - o other off-site duties such as attending meetings, banking etc. - The Centre Manager (with the H&S Team) ensures that staff members carry out risk assessments that include relevant aspects of fire safety, food safety for all areas of the premises and work equipment. - The Centre Manager ensures that staff members carry out risk assessments for work practice including: - changing (nappy)children; - preparation and serving of food/drink for children; - children with allergies; - cooking activities with children; - supervising outdoor play and indoor/outdoor climbing equipment; - putting babies or young children to sleep; - assessment, use and storage of equipment for disabled children; - the use and storage of substances which may be hazardous to health, such as cleaning chemicals; - visitors to the setting who are bringing equipment or animals as part of children's learning experiences; - following any incidents involving threats against staff or volunteers